x13-me/OfficeDocs-Exchange/Outlook/mobile/resources.md

 ### Microsoft 365 Security, Compliance, and Identity with Outlook mobile

-[Learn more in this article](media/outlook-mobile-security-for-enterprise.pdf) that explains how you can control access, protect data and help prevent accidental leaks of your company information through email and calendaring.
+[Learn more in this article](media/outlook-mobile-security-for-enterprise.pdf) that explains how you can control access, protect data, and help prevent accidental leaks of your company information through email and calendaring.

 ### TEI study shows Outlook mobile cost savings